-Using visualizations, maps, time series and Google Trends data science, Puerto Rico earthquakes are described.
+Using visualizations, maps, time series and Google Trends data science, the 2020 Puerto Rico earthquake swarm is described.

 In this article, we’ll explore several attributes of these earthquakes using statistics, visualizations, time series analysis, and additionally, see the correlation between Google searches for the term “Puerto Rico” and the earthquakes’ magnitude.